-As part of its mandate to lead and coordinate global efforts for SDG4 and as set out in the Education 2030 Framework for Action, UNESCO is tasked with capacity development, facilitating policy dialogue and knowledge-sharing, providing policy advice and promoting normative instruments and South-South and triangular cooperation to assist countries to deliver on SDG4.
-The CapED programme is one of UNESCO’s key operational responses to assist countries achieve key national priorities in the context of SDG4.
-The Programme focuses on three priority areas to strengthen key components for SDG4: sector-wide policy and planning, skills for life and work, and teachers.
+As part of its mandate to lead and coordinate global efforts for Sustainable Development Goal 4 (SDG4), UNESCO is tasked with capacity development with the CapED programme as one of its key operational responses to strengthen systems and assist countries to achieve national priorities in the context of SDG4.
+The programme focuses on three priority areas: sector-wide policy and planning, skills for life and work, and teachers.

-The SDG4 pilot of the CapED Programme began in 2016 in ten selected countries with the aim to operationalize SDG4 commitments at the national level.
-Its objective is to review existing policies and plans in light of the SDG4 targets (component 1) and improve national data collection and analysis systems to better monitor progress towards them (component 2).
-CapED is working closely with UIS to implement the latter data component, whose key output will be the development of a national strategy for the development of education statistics (NSDES).
+The SDG4 pilot of the CapED Programme began in 2016 in ten selected countries to help operationalize SDG4 commitments at national level.
+Its objective is to review existing policies and plans in light of the SDG4 targets and improve national data collection and analysis systems to better monitor progress towards them.
+CapED works closely with UNESCO’s Institute of Statistics to implement the data component, the key output of which will be the development of a national strategy for the development of education statistics.
+See country examples.

-Beyond the pilot countries, CapED continues to support selected countries to conduct systematic and evidence-based planning and management processes of education systems.
-It also helps countries embark on broader reforms, including curricula reform and decentralization of education management.
+In addition to the pilot, CapED continues to support selected countries to conduct systematic and evidence-based planning and management processes of education systems or carry out broader reforms, including curricula reform and decentralization of education management.
+See country examples.

 Fostering skills for life and work

-This priority area focuses on policy development for the creation of lifelong learning systems, and the effective delivery of relevant TVET and literacy and foundational skills programmes catering to disadvantaged groups, particularly girls and women.
+In line with SDG4 Targets highlighting the need for an inclusive approach to learning opportunities, this priority area focuses on policy development to create lifelong learning systems, and the effective delivery of relevant TVET and literacy and foundational skills programmes catering to disadvantaged groups, particularly girls and women.
 There are three priority intervention areas:

-CapED supports educational reforms for the development and review of TVET policies.
-Similar support is extended to literacy and NFE policies to provide quality lifelong learning opportunities for people of all ages.
-It also works on the development of statistical frameworks and databases as well as the enhancement of the National Education Management Information System (EMIS) framework for effective monitoring.
+CapED supports educational reforms for the development and review of TVET, literacy and NFE policies to provide quality lifelong learning opportunities for people of all ages.
+It also works on developing statistical frameworks and databases and enhancing the National Education Management Information System framework for effective monitoring.
+See country examples.

-CapED responds to the challenge of youth unemployment by developing capacities to tighten coordination and linkages between TVET provision and the labour market.
-It supports the design and delivery of innovative TVET programmes that cater to specific needs, especially girls and women and young people not in employment, education or training in disadvantaged areas.
+CapED responds to youth unemployment by developing capacities to tighten coordination between TVET provision and the labour market.
+It supports the design and delivery of innovative programmes that cater to specific needs, especially girls and women and young people not in employment, education or training in disadvantaged areas.
+See country examples.

 Improving quality through teachers

-Teachers are the driving force for the provision of good quality education and one of the key means of implementation of SDG4 (Target 4.c).
+As a driving force for the provision of good quality education, teachers constitute one of the key means to implement SDG4 (Target 4.c).
 They are thus at the centre of CapED’s focus through three priority intervention areas:

 CapED supports the review of programmes for the professional development of teachers from a gender-equality perspective.
-It seeks to equip teachers with gender training to enhance the chances of girls to learn effectively with a focus on adolescent girls’ access to and progress through Science, Technology, Engineering and Mathematics (STEM) subjects.
+It seeks to equip teachers with gender training to enhance the chances of girls to learn effectively, with a focus on adolescent girls’ access to and progress through Science, Technology, Engineering and Mathematics (STEM) subjects.
+See country examples